molinakiller/practica-liberando-productos/README.md

 ### Unit test for endpoint bye bye

-We must create the unit test for the new endpoint.
+We must create the unit test for the new bye endpoint.
 We must add these code in python on /src/tests/app_test.py file.
+Just for be sure that when we visit /bye endpoint it response '{"msg": "Bye Bye"}'

 ```python
     @pytest.mark.asyncio